Nizam-ul-Mulk, Asaf Jah I: Nizam of Hyderabad

 The Nizam divided his newly acquired kingdom into three parts.
-One third became his own private estate known as the Sarf-i-Khas, one third was allotted for the expenses of the government and was known as the Diwans territory, and the remainder was distributed to nobles (Jagirdar, Zamindars, Deshmukh), who in return paid nazars (gifts) to the Nizam for the privilege of collecting revenue from the villages under their suzerainty.
+One-third became his private estate known as the Sarf-i-Khas, one-third was allotted for the expenses of the government and was known as Diwan's territory, and the remainder was distributed to nobles (Jagirdar, Zamindars, Deshmukh), who in return paid Mazars (gifts) to the Nizam for the privilege of collecting revenue from the villages under their suzerainty.
 The most important of these were the Paigah estates.
-The Paigah's doubled up as generals, making it easy to raise an army should the Nizams Dominions come under attack.
+The House of Paigah doubled up as generals, Nawab Abu'l Fateh Khan who served as general of the nizams, the paigah's making it easy to raise an army should the Nizams Dominions come under attack.
 They were the equivalent to the Barmakids for the Abbasid Caliphate.
-Only second to the Nizams family.
+Only second to the Nizam's family.

 War against the Marathas

-The Nizam wrote an advice for his successors in the Ma'asir-i Nizami:
+The Nizam wrote some advice for his successors in the Ma'asir-i Nizami:

-"It is necessary for the ruler of the Deccan who desires his own safety, peace from war, and the prosperity of his country to have peace with the Marathas who are the landholders[zamindaran] of this region."
+"It is necessary for the ruler of the Deccan who desires his safety, peace from war, and the prosperity of his country to have peace with the Marathas who are the landholders[zamindaran] of this region."

 In 1725, the Marathas clashed with the Nizam, who refused to pay Chauth and Sardeshmukhi to the Marathas.
 The war began in August 1727 and ended in March 1728.
-Nizam was defeated at Battle of Palkhed near Nashik by Bajirao I, the son of Peshwa Balaji Vishwanath Bhatt.
+Nizam signed a treaty named Treaty of Mungi-Shevgaon at Shevgaon near Nashik by Bajirao I, the son of Peshwa Balaji Vishwanath Bhatt.

 Maratha Treaty

-Anxious to divert Marathas away from his Deccan strongholds, and to save himself from the Mughal emperor of North India's hostile attempts to suppress his independence, the Nizam encouraged the Marathas to invade Malwa and the northern Indian territories of the Mughal empire.
-The Nizam says that he could use the Marathas to his own advantage in the Maasir-i Nizami:
+Anxious to divert Marathas away from his Deccan strongholds, and to save himself from the Mughal emperor of North India's hostile attempts to suppress his independence, The Nizam encouraged the Marathas to invade Malwa and the northern Indian territories of the Mughal empire.
+The Nizam says that he could use the Marathas to his advantage in the Maasir-i Nizami:

 "I consider all this army (Marathas) as my own and I will get my work done through them.
 It is necessary to take our hands off Malwa.
 God willing, I will enter into an understanding with them and entrust the Mulukgiri(raiding) on that side of the Narmada to them."